wcshamblin/Bracer-Algorithm/README.md

 ![Breeder split compat check](https://i.imgur.com/gz2JXac.png)

-Scoring is currently done through the equation $n^{2.08}$ where n is the number of remaining breeders left.
+Scoring is currently done through the equation $n^{2.08}$ where $n$ is the number of remaining breeders left.
 The additional $.08$ is added to compensate for power item prices as well as the additional miscellaneous costs.
 This is graphed below relative to $n^2$ which represents absolute cost in terms of breeder count.

 ![Compensation scoring vs absolute](https://imgur.com/ftiIHVy.png)